Petronas Towers Kuala Lampur

 The Islamic geometric patterns worked into the structural cross-sections – eight-pointed stars formed by two overlapping squares – are the most distinctive architectural feature and are visible throughout the buildings’ design from facade to lobby to floor plates.

 The observation experience includes two levels: the Skybridge at floors 41-42 (connecting the two towers) and the Observation Deck at floor 86.
-Tickets cover both and cost MYR 80 for adults (about USD 17).
+Tickets cover both and cost MYR 80 for adult non-Malaysian passport holders (about USD 18 at current rates), with substantially cheaper rates for Malaysian MyKad holders.
 They sell out: book online at petronastwintowers.com.my up to three months in advance.
 Same-day tickets are occasionally available at the ticket office (lower concourse, Tower 2) from 08:30 but sell out within the first hour.
 Go on a weekday.

 The Skybridge visit is about 10 minutes.
 The floor 86 observation deck is higher and clearer, with the Klang Valley stretching to the horizon.
 On clear days the highlands are visible to the northeast.

-The towers sit within the KLCC development, which includes Suria KLCC (a large mall with generally better food than its tourist-facing reputation), KLCC Park (50 acres of landscaped parkland with a jogging circuit and wading pool), and the Aquaria KLCC aquarium.
-The park is the better free option: the towers are most impressive from below, looking straight up, and the park gives you the angle.
+The towers sit within the KLCC development, which includes Suria KLCC (a large mall with generally better food than its tourist-facing reputation would suggest), KLCC Park (50 acres of landscaped parkland with a jogging circuit and wading pool), and the Aquaria KLCC aquarium.
+The park is the better free option: the towers are most impressive from below, looking straight up, and the park gives you that angle without queuing.

-The KL City Centre area is well-connected by LRT (the KLCC station is directly below the mall) and taxi/Grab.
+The KL City Centre area is well-connected by LRT (the KLCC station is directly below the mall).

 The Petronas area is the expensive part of KL for food.
 Walk into Chow Kit or Jalan Alor for better value.
-Jalan Alor in Bukit Bintang (15 minutes by taxi from KLCC) is KL’s most famous street food strip: open-air tables, grilled chicken wings (about MYR 5-8 each), stingray in banana leaf, char kway teow.
-It operates primarily in the evenings from 17:00 onwards.
+Jalan Alor in Bukit Bintang (15 minutes by taxi from KLCC) is KL’s most famous street food strip: open-air tables, grilled chicken wings at around MYR 5-8 each, stingray in banana leaf, char kway teow.
+It operates primarily evenings from 17:00 onwards.

 Staying in KL

 The Mandarin Oriental Kuala Lumpur directly faces the towers and has the best room views in the city (MYR 600-1,000 per night).
-For a mid-range option, Traders Hotel at KLCC has smaller rooms facing the towers from MYR 350-500.
-Budget travellers find good options in Bukit Bintang - the Rainforest Hostel runs MYR 50-80 for a bed - with the Bukit Bintang nightlife and Jalan Alor food strip walking distance from the door.
+For mid-range, Traders Hotel at KLCC has smaller rooms facing the towers from around MYR 350-500.
+Budget travellers find good options in Bukit Bintang – the Rainforest Hostel runs MYR 50-80 for a bed – with the Bukit Bintang nightlife and Jalan Alor food strip walkable from the door.

 The KLIA2 low-cost terminal at Kuala Lumpur International Airport is 55km from the city centre; the KLIA Ekspres train takes 28 minutes and costs MYR 55.